dbrattli/Fable.Giraffe/README.md

 > dotnet run Build
 ```

-Building Giraffe.Python for development purposes may require the very
+Building Fable.Giraffe for development purposes may require the very
 latest Fable compiler.
 You can build against the latest version of Fable
 by running e.g: